skywalkinnovations/express-typescript-todo/README.md

 * @types/*: provides the type definitions for a npm package
 * ts-loader: webpack typescript loader
 * tslint: typescript linter
-* typescript: a superset of javascript
+* typescript: a super set of javascript
 * webpack: a module bundler
-*
+* webpack-cli: allows the running of webpack from terminal
+* nodemon-webpack-plugin: a webpack plugin to auto-restart a expressjs server with nodemon
+* webpack-node-externals: a function for webpack to filter out node_modules when bundling

 Create the Typescript configuration.